AUTHORIZED USE

 Contraception: Use of ritonavir may reduce the efficacy of combined hormonal contraceptives.
 Advise patients using combined hormonal contraceptives to use an effective alternative contraceptive method or an additional barrier method of contraception.

 Pediatrics: PAXLOVID is not authorized for use in pediatric patients younger than 12 years of age or weighing less than 40 kg.
 The safety and effectiveness of PAXLOVID have not been established in pediatric patients.
-The authorized adult dosing regimen is expected to result in comparable serum exposures of nirmatrelvir and ritonavir in patients 12 years of age and older and weighing at least 40 kg as observed in adults, and adults with similar body weight were included in the trial EPIC-HR.

 Please see Fact Sheet for Healthcare Providers and Fact Sheet for Patients, Parents, and Caregivers.